SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Other language features/report.rst

 Including Scala Source Location
 -------------------------------

-After 1.13.0, You can optionally include the Scala call-site location (file and line) in the report output, which allows most IDEs to jump to the source when clicking the log line.
+After 1.13.0, you can optionally include the Scala call-site location (file and line) in the report output, which allows most IDEs to jump to the source when clicking the log line.

 There are two ways to enable it: